-Durable goods used over a period of time for the production of other Capital goods goods.
+Capital goods Durable goods used over a period of time for the production of other goods.
 See also intermediate goods.

 Capital flow A flow of investments in and out of the country.
-The ratio of the stock of capital employed to the output produced.
-Capital-output ratio Category A, B and C municipalities The Constitution establishes three categories of municipality: Category A, or metropolitan municipalities; Category B, or local municipalities; and Category C, or district municipalities.
+Capital-output ratio The amount of units of capital employed to produce a certain level of output.
+Category A, B and C municipalities The Constitution establishes three categories of municipality: Category A, or metropolitan municipalities; Category B, or local municipalities; and Category C, or district municipalities.

-Negotiations between employees and employers on procedures and rules Collective bargaining to cover conditions of work and rates of pay.
+Collective bargaining Negotiations between employees and employers on procedures and rules to cover conditions of work and rates of pay.

-Allocations of money from one sphere of government to another, Conditional grants conditional on certain services being delivered or on compliance with specified requirements.
+Conditional grants Allocations of money from one sphere of government to another, conditional on certain services being delivered or on compliance with specified requirements.

-Consolidated expenditure Total expenditure by national and provincial government, social security funds, and transfers to municipalities and public entities.
+Consolidated expenditure Total expenditure by national and provincial government, social security funds and selected public entities, including transfers and subsidies to municipalities, businesses and other entities.

 Consolidated general government National, provincial and local government, as well as extra-budgetary government institutions and social security funds.

-Expenditure on goods and services, including salaries, which are used up Consumption expenditure within a short period of time, usually a year.
+Consumption expenditure Expenditure on goods and services, including salaries, which are used up within a short period of time, usually a year.
 See also current expenditure.
-Contingency reserve An amount that is not allocated in advance, intended to accommodate changes to the economic environment and to meet unforeseeable and unavoidable spending pressures.
+Contingency reserve An amount set aside, but not allocated in advance, to accommodate changes to the economic environment and to meet unforeseeable spending pressures.
 Contingent liabilities A government obligation that will only result in expenditure upon the occurrence of a specific event - such as a government guarantee.
-A foreign business in which South Africans hold a greater than Controlled foreign entity 50 per cent interest, usually of the share capital of a company.
-The transformation of state-owned enterprises into commercial entities, Corporatisation subject to commercial legal requirements and governance structures, while retaining state ownership.
+Controlled foreign entity A foreign business in which South Africans hold a greater than 50 per cent interest, usually of the share capital of a company.

+Corporatisation The transformation of state-owned enterprises into commercial entities, subject to commercial legal requirements and governance structures, while retaining state ownership.